Blog

 Reflective Improvement – What Have We Learned and Where Are We Headed?

-Written by Chanel Sutherland, Explorance.
+Written by Arnaud Friedel, Explorance.

 As human beings, we reflect.
 Reflection allows us to evaluate our experience, gain understanding from our mistakes, and use that knowledge to improve.
 With that said, reflection is an important element of continuous improvement, the cornerstone of our business.
 At Explorance we have multiple accountabilities – to our diverse group of employees and their families, worldwide customers, partners, and to the millions of instructors and students who use our products – Blue and Bluepulse.
 It is with them in mind that we strive each and every day to never stop growing, learning, and improving.
 As 2016 draws to a close it’s the perfect time for us to reflect on how well we have met our improvement goals for this year and to begin planning for a successful new year.